zgotsch/scrolling-pages/readme.md

 ### Local

-To build source files, build redis, and execute all servers (with automatic reloading on changes) just run:
+To build source files and run the server (with automatic reloading on changes) just run:

     cake go